The showdown will be between the greatest player of her generation and the current world number one.

 She beat the defending champion Sam Stosur in a deciding third set tiebreak to make the semis then came from a set and a service break down to defeat Sharapova, who won the French Open in June to complete her collection of grand slam titles.

 The Russian dominated most of the match but paid the price for her aggressive approach.
+She hit 44 winners and eight aces, but the flipside was her 42 unforced errors and 10 double faults, a recurring problem she has had for years.

 "I gave her too many free points," Sharapova said.
 "When I had my opportunities I don't think I took them."